albert-sun/tamper-scripts/README.md

 **Q: Will you ever add auto-checkout?**
 A: I currently don't plan to implement auto-checkout within the script since it would encourage AFKing during drops.
 Furthermore, auto-checkout sometimes requires typing in the CVV / receiving a verification code and that poses a massive privacy / security risk I'm not willing to deal with.

+# Notes
+I've deprecated the auto-reload functionality since it was being finicky under Chrome's low-usage mode (triggered when tabs are unfocused).
+I would suggest using an extension like [Distill](https://chrome.google.com/webstore/detail/distill-web-monitor/inlikjemeeknofckkjolnjbpehgadgge?hl=en) instead for auto-reloading.